david-rojo/cloudApps-relational-persistence/README.md

 create database test;
 ```

-Once MySQL instance is up and running, to show the database stored information and the result of the requested queries execute:
+Once MySQL and mongoDb instances are up and running, to show the databases stored information and the result of the requested queries execute:

 ```
 $ mvn spring-boot:run